 Within the NHS, I have moved from the psychiatric team to now work for a primary care IAPT service that specialises in adult mental health.
 I am based in a clinic where patients are referred to via the IAPT system.

 During my training I have worked with palliative patients in a hospice where I provided emotional counselling support for the patients.
 As part of this, I also volunteered for a bereavement service working with clients who had lost or were losing a close family member.

-I am currently working in a prison providing therapeutic support to prisoners and also working in psychiatric wards with patients suffering from extreme mental health diagnoses.
+I am currently working for a mental health crisis team and in a psychiatric unit with patients suffering from extreme mental health diagnoses.

 How I work?